Sergioarg/back-end-homework/README.md

 ### Movies Endpoints

-You must have to make this request with your `API-TOKEN` obtained previously.
+You must have to make this request with your `YOUR-ACCESS-TOKEN` obtained previously.

 - **Get private or public movies**
+  - **Base Endpoint**: `/api/movies/`
+    - **Description**: Returns all public movies created by others and by the user.
-  - **Endpoints**: `/api/movies/private` or `/api/movies/public`
+  - **Custom Endpoints**: `/api/movies/private` or `/api/movies/public`
+    - **Description**: These endpoints will return the movies created by the user based on the type of the request.
   - **Method**: `GET`
-  - **Description**: These endpoints will return the movies created by the user based on the type of the request.
-  - **Authtoken**: Authtoken required.
+  - **Authtoken**: `Bearer <YOUR-ACCESS-TOKEN>`
   - **Response**:
     ```json
     [
       {
-        "title": "Driver",
+        "title": "Django Unchained",
-        "description": "Driver movie starring Ryan Gosling",
+        "description": "Django, an African slave, is freed by a German bounty hunter and becomes his apprentice.",
         "genre": "Action",
-        "cast": "['Ryan Gosling', 'Bryan Cranston']",
+        "cast": "['Jamie Foxx', 'Leonardo DiCaprio']",
-        "year": 2011,
+        "year": 2012,
         "original_lang": "en",
         "is_private": false, // or true
-        "director": "Nicolas Winding Refn",
+        "director": "Quentin Tarantino",
-        "duration": "3:00:00"
+        "duration": "2:45:00"
       }
     ]
     ```

 - **Create a Movie**
   - **Endpoint**: `/api/movies/`
-  - **Authtoken**: Authtoken required.
+  - **Authtoken**: `Bearer <YOUR-ACCESS-TOKEN>`
   - **Method**: `POST`
   - **Body**:
     ```json
     {
-      "title": "Taxi",
+      "title": "Drive",
       "description": "A stuntman and getaway driver falls in love with Irene who is married to a criminal.",
       "cast": ["Ryan Gosling", "Carey Mulligan", "Bryan Cranston"],
       "year": 2011,